agub/agub/README.md

 ### My name is Shinichiro Suzuki.

-### I'm a self-taught React developer from Japan and currently lving in Finland.
+### I'm a self-taught React developer from Japan and currently living in Finland.
 <br>

 <!--